philippbechhaus/isolation/README.md

 ### Install
-1. install _Anaconda_ on OS
+1. install _Anaconda_ environment
-2. copy _.yml_ file in folder of choice
+2. copy _.yml_ file from project to folder of choice
 3. open Terminal of choice
-4. run _conda env create -f isol-environment-osx.yml_ to create the environment
+4. run _conda env create -f isol-environment-osx.yml_ to create necessary environment for tournament code
 5. run _source activate isol_ to enter the environment

 To run the tournament, open project folder from Terminal of choice and run _python tournament.py_ to start calculations.
-Disclaimer: isol environment needs to be activated
+Disclaimer: isol environment needs to be activated!

 ### Analysis sample

+Following analysis shows a performance excerpt of available evaluation heuristics.
+The analysis is based on 210 fair games, letting the agent play against itself or an opponent embodying one out of seven different playing behaviors.

 As a starter, the most obvious heuristic – especially early in game – seems to count the available moves for each active_player.
 For a conservative approach, we penalize the number of available moves to the active player.
 The corresponding heuristic is AB_Custom_3.